Kimberly-Kubo/load-testing-gacha-system/README.md

 ## Technical Specification:
 This will be implemented in Python to utilize Python's multithreading, allowing the server to handle more requests.

+## How To Run:
+1. cd test/
+2. Run `locust` and navigate to the link `Starting web interface at http://localhost:XXXX`
+3. In a seperate terminal run `python3 test_server.py`
+4. Enter number of users and spawn rate.
+Use http://localhost:5555 for the host field.